Sequoyahs Autumn Argument

 Speaks:

-- I typically average ~28.5 relative to the pool, no I do not disclose speaks
+- I typically average ~28.5 relative to the pool, would usually prefer not to disclose them immediately after the round

 Prefs Cheat Sheet: